chris-wood/draft-wood-dprive-edns0-privacy/draft-wood-dprive-edns0-privacy.md

 already made that query in the past.
 Malicious clients may exploit this caching behavior to use the cache as an oracle for the network activity of other clients.
-Proof of concept code is provided in Appendix A.

 In this document, we propose a new EDNS(0) option that allows clients to mark queries as privacy sensitive.
 We specify recursive behavior when processing